I am 4 weeks post breast augmentation, when is it safe to wear underwire bras ?

 All the best,

-Underwire Bras after Breast Surgery
+Underwire Bra after a Breast Augmentation

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.